1. Early Computer Security

 - Counting on attackers to be lazy doesn't work.
 They will expend very large amounts of time and effort looking for weaknesses and inventing exploits, much more than simple economic models justify.

 - Security has to be formally defined relative to a policy model.
-The model has to be consistent: it can't lead to contradictions.
+The model has to be consistent: it can't lead to contradictions: this means it must be expressed in formal logic and have a formal proof of consistency.

 - To demonstrate that a system is secure requires a logical argument showing the interpretation of the policy model with respect to the system design.